liguowang/cobind/docs/usage/SS.rst

 ::

- usage: cobind.py simpson [-h] [-n ITER] [-f SUBSAMPLE] [-b BGSIZE] [-o] [-d]
+ usage: cobind.py simpson [-h] [--nameA NAMEA] [--nameB NAMEB] [-n ITER]
-                          input_A.bed input_B.bed
+                          [-f SUBSAMPLE] [-b BGSIZE] [-o] [-l log_file] [-d] input_A.bed input_B.bed

  positional arguments:
    input_A.bed           Genomic regions in BED, BED-like or bigBed format.
-The BED-like
+The
-                         format includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph',
+                         BED-like format includes:'bed3', 'bed4', 'bed6',
-                         'narrowpeak', 'broadpeak', 'gappedpeak'.
+                         'bed12', 'bedgraph', 'narrowpeak', 'broadpeak',
+                         'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file. input_B.bed           Genomic regions in BED, BED-like or bigBed format.
-The BED-like format includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak', 'broadpeak', 'gappedpeak'.
+The BED-like format includes:'bed3', 'bed4', 'bed6',
+                         'bed12', 'bedgraph', 'narrowpeak', 'broadpeak',
+                         'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file.

- optional arguments:
+ options:
-   -h, --help            show this help message and exit -n ITER, --ndraws ITER
+   -h, --help            show this help message and exit --nameA NAMEA         Name to represent 1st set of genomic interval.
+If not
+                         specified (None), the file name ("input_A.bed") will be used.
+   --nameB NAMEB         Name to represent the 2nd set of genomic interval.
+If
+                         not specified (None), the file name ("input_B.bed") will be used.
+   -n ITER, --ndraws ITER
                          Times of resampling to estimate confidence intervals.
-Set to '0' to turn off resampling.(default: 20) -f SUBSAMPLE, --fraction SUBSAMPLE
+                         Set to '0' to turn off resampling.
+For the resampling process to work properly, overlapped intervals in each bed file must be merged. (default: 20) -f SUBSAMPLE, --fraction SUBSAMPLE
                          Resampling fraction. (default: 0.75) -b BGSIZE, --background BGSIZE
                          The size of the cis-regulatory genomic regions.
+This is about 1.4Gb For the human genome. (default:
+                         1400000000)
-This is about 1.4Gb For the human genome. (default: 1400000000) -o, --save            If set, will save peak-wise coefficients to files ("input_A_peakwise_scores.tsv" and
+   -o, --save            If set, will save peak-wise coefficients to files
+                         ("input_A_peakwise_scores.tsv" and
                          "input_B_peakwise_scores.tsv").
+   -l log_file, --log log_file
+                         This file is used to save the log information.
+By default, if no file is specified (None), the log information will be printed to the screen.
    -d, --debug           Print detailed information for debugging.